Latest Practice News

 The flu vaccine helps protect against flu, which can be a serious or life-threatening illness.
 It's offered on the NHS every year in autumn or early winter to people at higher risk of getting seriously ill from flu.

 We are currently booking for the over 65's.
-As soon as you receive an invitation from us you can book an appointment online using the following link Book Appointment alternatively please contact the surgery on 01706 344125 or call into reception to book your appointment.
+As soon as you receive an invitation from us you can book an appointment by contacting the surgery on 01706 344125 or call into reception.
 If you do not hear from us and you think you are eligible please contact us.

 Under 65's Flu